Guide to Small Claims Court Limits in All 50 States

 What do I do if I want to sue someone for more than the small claims limit?

-You will want to weigh the pros and cons of suing in a different type of court in your state.
-For example, in California, the next court up after small claims court is called “Limited Civil” where you can sue for up to $25,000.
+For example, in California, the next court up after small claims court is called “Limited Civil” where you can sue for up to $35,000.
 The procedure for Limited Civil is more complicated and you may want to consider quoting how much a lawyer would charge you to assist you with the process.

 Some factors you should consider when weighing your options: